NikitaGae/GDV_Praktikum/Aufgabe2/README.md

 1. Open file "aufgabe2.py" with the editor of your choice.
 2. Run Python file pressing  <img width="34" alt="Bildschirmfoto 2022-03-29 um 10 59 22" src="https://user-images.githubusercontent.com/72465216/160575079-c79fb7ef-d1e8-4ce0-a107-5bd04166637f.png">  button.
+3. If you want to go to the next picture press any key but "q".
-3. To end the window press "q".
+4. To end the window press "q".

 <p align="right">(<a href="#top">back to top</a>)</p>